Richard Ford: Early life

 Ford was born in Jackson, Mississippi, the only son of Parker Carrol and Edna Ford.
 Parker was a traveling salesman for Faultless Starch, a Kansas City company.
 Of his mother, Ford said, "Her ambition was to be, first, in love with my father and, second, to be a full-time mother."
 When Ford was eight years old, his father had a severe heart failure, and thereafter Ford spent as much time with his grandfather, a former prizefighter and hotel owner in Little Rock, Arkansas, as he did with his parents in Mississippi.
 Ford's father died of a second heart attack in 1960.
 In Jackson, Ford lived across the street from the home of author Eudora Welty.

 Ford's grandfather had worked for a railroad.
 At the age of 19, before deciding to attend college, Ford began work on the Missouri Pacific train line as a locomotive engineer's assistant, learning the work while doing the job.

 Ford received a B.A. degree from Michigan State University.
 Having enrolled to study hotel management, he switched to English.
 After graduating, he taught junior high school in Flint, Michigan, and enlisted in the United States Marine Corps but was discharged after contracting hepatitis.
-At university he met Kristina Hensley, his future wife; they married in 1968.
+At university he met Kristina Hensley, his future wife and they married in 1968.

 Despite mild dyslexia, Ford developed a serious interest in literature.
-He has stated in interviews that his dyslexia may have helped him as a reader, as it forced him to read books slowly and thoughtfully.
+He has stated in interviews that his dyslexia may have helped him as a reader since it forced him to read books slowly and thoughtfully.

 Ford briefly attended law school but quit and participated with the creative writing program at the University of California, Irvine, to pursue a Master of Fine Arts degree, which he received in 1970.
 Ford chose this course simply because "they admitted me.
-I remember getting the application for Iowa, and thinking they'd never have let me in.
-I'm sure I was right about that, too.
-But, typical of me, I didn't know who was teaching at Irvine.
+I remember getting the application for Iowa and thinking they'd never have let me in.
+I'm sure I was right about that too.
+But typical of me, I didn't know who was teaching at Irvine.
 I didn't know it was important to know such things.
 I wasn't the most curious of young men, even though I give myself credit for not letting that deter me."
-Actually, Oakley Hall and E. L. Doctorow were teaching there, and Ford has acknowledged that they influenced him.
+Actually, Oakley Hall and E. L. Doctorow were teaching there and Ford has acknowledged they influenced him.
 In 1971, he was selected for a three-year appointment in the University of Michigan Society of Fellows.